 This evening we have dinner at a local restaurant and your guide tells you more about the upcoming safari.
 After dinner, you are free to enjoy the rest of the evening at the lodge or out and about in the city.
 The lodge offers modern amenities including digital satellite TV, air-conditioning, email facilities and international direct dialling facilities.
 The rooms are en-suite and air-conditioned.

 Day two begins with breakfast at the lodge in Lilongwe, before we set off on our adventure into neighbouring Zambia.
-Crossing into Zambia via Mchinji we travel up to Lundazi and on to the secluded Luambe Park.
-We arrive at our camp in one of Zambia's oldest protected areas by late afternoon and rest after our long day on the road.
+Crossing into Zambia via Mchinji we travel up to South Luangwa and on to the secluded Luambe Park.
+We arrive at our camp near one of Zambia's oldest protected areas by late afternoon and rest after our long day on the road.

 This morning we pack up camp and journey to Zambia's most remote and enchanting park - North Luangwa National Park.
 By mid-morning we cross the pontoon and enter the national park, game viewing en route to our seasonal camp.